ubernostrum/webcolors/docs/faq.rst

 ----------------------------------------------------------------------

 Representing color values with Python classes would introduce overhead for no real gain.
-Real-world use cases tend to simply involve working with the actual values, so settling on conventions for how to represent them as Python types, and then offering a function-based interface, accomplishes everything needed without the addtional indirection layer of having to instantiate and serialize a color-wrapping object.
+Real-world use cases tend to involve working directly with the actual values, so settling on conventions for how to represent them as Python types, and then offering a function-based interface, accomplishes everything needed without the addtional indirection layer of having to instantiate and serialize a color-wrapping object.

-Keeping a simple function-based interface also maintains consistency with `Python's built-in colorsys module
+Keeping a function-based interface also maintains consistency with `Python's built-in colorsys module
 <https://docs.python.org/library/colorsys.html>`_, which has the same
 style of interface for converting amongst color spaces.